Kong/docs.konghq.com/app/konnect/account-management/index.md

 * {{site.konnect_product_name}} Plus
 * {{site.konnect_product_name}} Enterprise

 {{site.konnect_product_name}} Plus is the simplest way to get started with {{site.konnect_product_name}}, allowing you to only pay for the services you consume.
-New accounts are automatically given 1,000 free credits as part of 30-day trial.
+New accounts are automatically given a month of free credits as part of 30-day trial.

 Enterprise is our contract-based option that includes 24x7x365 support and professional services access to help you build and maintain your own custom environment.